Julie Mutesasira

-Personal life and carrier
+Personal life and career

-Julie parents are the late Henry Ssebatta and Rose Lutwama.
+Julie's parents are the late Henry Ssebatta and Rose Lutwama.

-Julie Mutesaira was married to Pastor Steven Mutesaira of the Redeemed of the Lord Evangelistic Church, Kamwookya and they are now divorced.
-The couple had three children, two of whom, Esther and Ezekiel, were the winners of East Africa's Got Talent in 2019.
+Julie Mutesasira was married to Pastor Steven Mutesasira of the Redeemed of the Lord Evangelistic Church, Kamwookya and they are now divorced.
+The couple had three children, Esther Mutesasira, Ezekiel Mutesasira and Elizabeth Mutesasira, two of whom, Esther and Ezekiel, were the winners of East Africa's Got Talent in 2019.
 The couple divorced in 2016 and she relocated to Canada.
 In 2020, she publicly revealed that she is a lesbian and the same year was married to her wife Jean.

 Julie recorded her first single titled Nakwagala in 2004.